 \section{The ADEU framework}

-\paragraph{A Motivating Example:} Let us consider a variation of the classic Frozen Lake example as shown in Figure~\ref{fig:motivation_example}.\footnote{The official documentation of the Frozen Lake environment can be found at \url{https://gymnasium.farama.org/environments/toy\_text/frozen\_lake }} In that environment, the agent has to discover the sole trajectory that will eventually lead it to the goal passing through frozen tiles, while if it steps on a ``hole'' tile the episode terminates.
+\paragraph{A Motivating Example:} Let us consider a variation of the classic Frozen Lake example as shown in Figure~\ref{fig:motivation_example}.\footnote{Frozen Lake's official documentation:~\url{https://gymnasium.farama.org/environments/toy_text/frozen_lake }} In that environment, the agent has to discover the sole trajectory that will eventually lead it to the goal, passing through frozen tiles, while if it steps on a ``hole'' tile the episode terminates.
 In our example, the agent is rewarded when it reaches the next frozen tile.
 This reward is inversely proportional to the distance of the goal: the reward function outputs a higher reward when the agent reaches an allowed tile that is also closer to the goal.
 In addition, let us assume that an agent has already been trained to reach state $61$ (state at the end of the red line in Figure~\ref{fig:motivation_example}---right above state $71$).
 In other words, its policy $\pi(s)$ can successfully lead it to state $61$, replicating the red trajectory.
 The agent aims to extend the red trajectory until reaching the treasure.

-An effective way for that agent to explore this environment is by ``trusting'' its policy until the state $61$ and then switching to exploration.
-Assume an agent employing a classic exploration technique like $\epsilon$-greedy (or any noise-based strategy) that explores every episode with a {\em constant} $\epsilon$ (or constant variance in the case of noise-based strategy).
-By not modifying $\epsilon$ during an episode, the agent explores with a constant rate.
+An effective way for that agent to explore this environment is by ``trusting'' its policy until state $61$ and then switching to exploration.
+Assume an agent employing a classic exploration technique like $\epsilon$-greedy (or any noise-based strategy) that explores every episode with a {\em constant} $\epsilon$ (or constant variance in the case of a noise-based strategy).
+By not modifying $\epsilon$ during an episode, the agent explores at a constant rate.
 Then, the agent will probably not be able to replicate the red trajectory since it is probable (approximately $\epsilon$\% at each timestep) that the agent will deviate from the known policy.